frictionlessdata/website-old/guides/using-data-packages-in-python.md

 This tutorial will show you how to install the Python libraries for working with Tabular Data Packages and demonstrate a very simple example of loading a Tabular Data Package from the web and pushing it directly into a local SQL database.
-A short example of pushing your dataset to Google's BigQuery follows.
+Short examples of pushing your dataset to Google's BigQuery and Amazon's RedShift follow.

+* Table of Contents
+{:toc}

 ## Setup